btemplep/authzee/docs/sdks.md

 This makes it easier to switch languages by standardizing SDK patterns, and still leave room for language specific functionality and syntax.

 They offer a flexible and scalable general purpose interface, but they are opinionated in their APIs.
-If this doesn't fit your use case you are free to create your own as long as the core is compliant with the Authzee spec!
+If this doesn't fit your use case you are free to create your own!
+Try to stay compliant with the Authzee spec for the sake of portability.

 > **NOTE** - This document is not a specification but a list of recommendations.
 It may change and will not effect the specification or specification version of Authzee.